SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 A React component re-renders whenever the data it depends on changes.
 If the component’s own state updates, it must redraw.
 If its parent gives it new props, React must check again.
 If context values change, every consumer reacts to the new value.
 Even if nothing changes but a parent re-renders, the child might re-render too unless optimized.

-- Functional components/ State-less components are simpler to write and understand, use Hooks instead of lifecycle methods, avoid the complexity of this, make logic reuse easier through custom hooks, support better performance optimizations, work seamlessly with Concurrent Mode, enable streaming SSR for faster page load, and are the recommended modern approach in React.
+- Functional components/ State-less components are simple JavaScript functions that return JSX.
+They are lightweight, easier to read.

+They were originally called stateless because they couldn’t manage state, but now with Hooks, they can handle state and lifecycle logic
 ```js
 import { useState } from "react";